netobserv/flowlogs-pipeline/docs/api.md

          brokers: list of kafka broker addresses
          topic: kafka topic to listen on
          groupid: separate groupid for each consumer on specified topic
-         groupbalancers: list of balancing strategies (range, roundRobin, rackAffinity)
+         groupBalancers: list of balancing strategies (range, roundRobin, rackAffinity)
-         startoffset: FirstOffset (least recent - default) or LastOffset (most recent) offset available for a partition
+         startOffset: FirstOffset (least recent - default) or LastOffset (most recent) offset available for a partition
-         batchreadtimeout: how often (in milliseconds) to process input
+         batchReadTimeout: how often (in milliseconds) to process input
 </pre>
 ## Ingest GRPC from Network Observability eBPF Agent
 Following is the supported API format for the Network Observability eBPF ingest: